What is buildings and contents insurance?

 - Some pests (for example, insects and birds)

 - Frost (unless it causes damage from a burst pipe)

 You also might not be covered if your home is left empty for more than 30 days – although if you let your insurer know in advance, they may be able to extend this.

 Common contents insurance exclusions

-There are several things that contents insurance won't cover and, like buildings insurance, general wear and tear doesn't count.
-You won’t usually be covered for:
+There are several things that contents insurance won't cover.
+Like buildings insurance, general wear and tear doesn't count.
+You won't usually be covered for: